akce/footwm-chez/README.md

 ## License

-Copyright (c) 2019 Akce.
-Released under the MIT license.
+Written by Akce 2019-2020 .
+Released into the public domain.
 See LICENSE file for details.